croiden/search-places/README.md

 Not Implemented:

-1. Sorting search results is not implemented: The API is returning the paginated data and there is no use of applying sorting on paginated data.
+1. Sorting search results: The API is returning the paginated data and there is no use of applying sorting on paginated data.

 Known Limitations: